 This app is mainly for the people who like to put money on the line or willing to take a small risk.
 The end result is you being fit and getting paid.

 This program is called Wealthy Affiliate.
-It is free to sign up for a starter membership and it offers training on how to create your very own website and make money with it.
+It is free to sign-up and it offers training on how to create your very own online business and leverage it to make money online.